jminardi/jminardi.github.io/.source/content/raspberry_pi/btsync.md

 [BitTorrent Sync](http://labs.bittorrent.com/experiments/sync.html) is a free utility that uses the bittorrent protocal to keep folders in sync across devices.
 It can be used with OS X, Windows, Android and Linux.
 It is not however open source, which might be a deal breaker for some.
-But if this pill isn't too big a pill for you to swallow, with a little bit of work you can use btsync as a free syncing solution.
+But if this isn't too big a pill for you to swallow, with a little bit of work you can use btsync as a free syncing solution.